Efficacy of regularized multi-task learning based on SVM models: Asymptotic Performance of M-SVM

-{whose existence of $(f^{\mathcal { H }}_{1}, \cdots, f^{\mathcal { H }}_{T})$ is guaranteed by the positive definiteness and convexity of the loss function and the norm function.} {Then we have the following lemma, which gives a bound for excess average generalization errors.} \begin{lemma} The following inequality holds:
+{where the existence of $(f^{\mathcal { H }}_{1}, \cdots, f^{\mathcal { H }}_{T})$ is guaranteed by the positive definiteness and convexity of the loss function and the norm function.} {Then we have the following lemma, which gives an upper bound of the average excess expected error.} \begin{lemma} The following inequality holds:

 where

 and